-5.4.
-Type-P-One-way-Delay-Inverse-Percentile
+4.4.
+Type-P-Round-trip-Delay-Inverse-Percentile

-Given a Type-P-One-way-Delay-Poisson-Stream and a time duration threshold, the fraction of all the dT values in the Stream less than or equal to the threshold.
+Given a Type-P-Round-trip-Delay-Poisson-Stream and a time duration threshold, the fraction of all the dT values in the Stream less than or equal to the threshold.
 The result could be as low as 0% (if all the dT values exceed threshold) or as high as 100%.
-Type-P-One-way-Delay-Inverse-Percentile is undefined if the sample is empty.
+Type-P-Round-trip-Delay-Inverse-Percentile is undefined if the sample is empty.

-In the above example, the Inverse-Percentile of 103 msec would be 50%.
+In the above example, the Inverse-Percentile of $103\ \mathrm{msec}$ would be 50%.

-6. Security Considerations
+5. Security Considerations